iam-pratap/Interview-Preparation-Guide/git/git-q&a.md

-`1. what is Git?`
+`1.
+What is Git?`

-Git is a distributed version control system that is used to track changes in source code during software development.
-It permits multiple developers to work on a project together without interrupting each other’s changes.
-Git is especially popular for its speed, and ability to manage both small and large projects capably.
+Git is a distributed version control system that helps developers manage and track changes to their codebase.
+It allows multiple developers to work on a project simultaneously and facilitates collaboration by providing features such as branching, merging, and conflict resolution.

 `2.
 What is a repository in Git?`

-A Git repository (or repo) is like a file structure that stores all the files for a project.
-It continues track changes made to these files over time, helping teams work together evenly.
-Git can control both local repositories (on your own machine) and remote repositories (usually hosted on platforms like GitHub, GitLab, or Bitbucket), allowing teamwork and backup.
+A repository, often referred to as a "repo," is a central location where Git stores all the files and directories of a project, along with their complete history.
+It contains the entire version history of the project, including all the commits and branches.

 `3.
+How do you create a new Git repository?`

+To create a new Git repository, you can navigate to the desired directory in your terminal and use the command `git init`.
+This command initializes a new empty Git repository in the current directory.

+`4.
 What is the difference between Git and GitHub?`

 **Git**
 - Git is a version control system used to track changes in files over time.